File created: 1997-11-26

 - We value literacy and seek to extend it to all.

 (Throughout history, nearly all humans have been illiterate; literate ones have often sought to confine literacy to limited classes of people.)

 - We endorse rather than suppress curiosity about how the world works, and we understand and follow ways to improve our actual knowledge about the world.

-(Most societies have preferred a party line to an open mind.)
+(Most societies have preferred a party line to an open mind.
+Some people still do.)

 - We endorse curiosity about other societies and their cultures and condemn those who treat other societies with knee-jerk contempt.

-- We have espresso, smart phones, plastic wrap, and indoor plumbing.
+- We have espresso, smart phones, plastic wrap, Wikipedia, and indoor plumbing.

 - We devote a holiday to reflecting on all the reasons why we should be thankful.